-- web-based recorded material of at least 45 minutes in total demonstrating a professional level of concert accompaniment in at least three areas from the following: strings, woodwind, brass, voice, chamber music.
+- web-based, video recorded material of at least 45 minutes in total demonstrating a professional level of concert accompaniment in at least three areas from the following: strings, woodwind, brass, voice, chamber music.
 Dates of the performances should be provided.

 What if my application is unsuccessful?